The NINDS Office of Research Quality (ORQ) is dedicated to promoting:

 - Improving the Quality of Preclinical Research Through More Rigorous Study Design and Transparent Reporting by Story Landis (NIH ACD Meeting, June, 2013)

-NIH Guide Announcements
+NIH and NINDS Guide Announcements

 - NINDS Announces Plans to Publish the “NINDS Rigor Champions Prize” Challenge Competition (NOT-NS-23-085)